nikosarcevic/CosmOracle/README.md

 Simply tick the boxes of the distance measure of your choice.
 You can set the size of the plot, and CosmΩracle even has the option to plot on a semi-log scale if that is more to your liking!

-In addition to the distance measures, CosmΩracle also supports plotting associated quantities (currently the comoving volume and lookback time).
+In addition to the distance measures, CosmΩracle also supports the plotting of associated quantities (currently the comoving volume and lookback time).
 To do so, click the dropdown menu below the distance measure plots, and select your quantity of interest.

 **But wait; there's more!** In addition to plotting the data directly in CosmΩracle, you can export the data to a text file, to be used at your leisure.